-It also means that if you don’t have a mental illness, you still need to intentionally strengthen your mental health.
+It also means that if you don’t have a mental health disorder, you still need to intentionally strengthen your mental health.

 This Myth Is Harming Student Well-Being

 So what exactly is so profound about understanding these differences?
-Let’s look at a few examples of how believing this myth (believing mental health equals mental illness) negatively impacts our students’ well-being:
+Let’s look at a few examples of how believing this myth (believing mental health equals mental health disorder) negatively impacts our students’ well-being:

-If students don't believe they can have mental health when dealing with a mental illness, their hope, agency, and confidence disappear.
+If students don't believe they can have mental health when dealing with a mental health disorder, their hope, agency, and confidence disappear.

-- By accepting this myth as truth, a student with a mental illness believes having a mental illness automatically means they have a low level of mental health.
+- By accepting this myth as truth, a student with a mental health disorder believes having a mental health disorder automatically means they have a low level of mental health.
 And to have a low level of mental health means you struggle to identify and express emotions, connect and build relationships, manage stress, and positively contribute to the world.

-- When in reality those with mental illness are highly capable human beings with great gifts to offer the world.
+- When in reality those with mental health disorders are highly capable human beings with great gifts to offer the world.
 If we fail to recognize this truth we fail to create an environment where everyone is valued.

-If students believe having a mental illness means having LOW mental health.
-They will also believe NOT have a mental illness means having HIGH mental health.
+If students believe having a mental health disorder means having LOW mental health.
+They will also believe NOT having a mental health disorder means having HIGH mental health.
 This isn’t accurate and believing this means students may neglect to take care of their mental health because they didn't even realize it’s something to nurture.